Back to docs

 Step 4: Handle the Exact Folder Path (Optional)

-Alternatively, you can handle this redirect inside the CloudFront Function itself by returning a 301 response when uri === '/lp':
+Alternatively, you can handle this redirect inside a CloudFront Function by returning a 301 response when uri === '/use-cases':

 javascript

-if (uri === '/lp') {
+if (uri === '/use-cases') {

 return {